What is business process excellence | Comidor

 When you constantly evaluate and measure your requirements, you will know how much working capital you need at any time.

-2. Keep It Lean
+2. Keep Processes Lean

 Shigeo Shingo, an expert on manufacturing practices and the Toyota Production System, said, “The most dangerous kind of waste is the waste we don’t recognize.